Walter Kimbrough: Career

 He is known for his work on historically black colleges and universities and on the college experience of African-American men.

 Kimbrough describes membership in Alpha Phi Alpha as a key to helping him "survive" his years as a black student at the University of Georgia, which has a white-majority student body.
 He has written about the role of black fraternities and sororities, and became a specialist in student affairs.
 The Chronicle of Higher Education describes Kimbrough's book Black Greek 101: The Culture, Customs and Challenges of Black Fraternities and Sororities, as "the go-to book on the culture of black fraternities and sororities."

 He has worked in student affairs at Emory University, Georgia State University, Old Dominion University, and was appointed at the age of 32 as Vice President of Student Affairs at Albany State University in 2000.
 In 2004 he was selected as President of Philander Smith College, serving into 2012.
-That year, he started as President of Dillard University, where he continues to serve.
+That year, he started as President of Dillard University, where he served until 2022.